tiagodusilva/SOPE-proj1/README.md

 ### Behaviour on different computers

-As far as we have explored, this program's behaviour doesn't differ on the various computers and linux distributions we tested (Ubuntu, Manjaro and pure Arch).
-These tests are elaborated below.
+As far as we have explored, this program's behaviour doesn't differ on the various computers and linux distributions we tested (Ubuntu, Manjaro and "I use Arch btw").
+These tests are elaborated upon below.

 ### Testing